Children’s Crisis Care Services

 The Crisis-Respite Residential Center provides a brief period of rest and recovery to families who need temporary placement to rejuvenate from the daily challenges that come with caring for a child with mental health needs.
 Qualified mental health professionals tailor services to the child’s specific needs and keep the child on his/her on-going recovery program.

-The CHCS Crisis-Respite Residential Center provides a safe, structured, nurturing environment for children on a short term basis to provide therapeutic care for the child and respite for the child’s caregivers.
+The CHCS Crisis-Respite Residential Center is a safe, structured, nurturing environment for children that provides therapeutic care for the child and respite for the child’s caregivers on a short-term basis.
 Services include:

 - Individualized therapy